(Pictured: 100% Bamboo Muslin Squares - Corgi Design)

 Like lots of first time mums-to-be, I didn’t feel comfortable shopping for my first baby until I was around 30 weeks pregnant.
 I then found myself frantically googling newborn baby checklists in a mad rush to prepare, although apparently “you can never prepare yourself” for your first baby… this has got to be the most useless piece of advice ever!
 There are plenty of newborn baby checklists available online; I’m now adding mine based on what I really used as a new mum and what I’ve learned along the way.
 Here’s my list to paste into notes (with more detailed thoughts below).
 I hope you find it useful.

 You will find that baby lives in these for the first few months.
 They’ll get through three to four a day (sometimes more) so you’ll need at least eight to ensure you always have a clean suit.
 There are lots of different styles, I prefer the traditional poppers down the middle.
-M&S sleepsuits have little coloured poppers between the legs to help you button up correctly – it might seem trivial but extremely helpful when you’re wrestling with an unhappy baby.
+Our baby sleepsuits have little coloured poppers between the legs to help you button up correctly – it might seem trivial but extremely helpful when you’re wrestling with an unhappy baby.

-The Lullaby Trust and NHS advise that the best way to moderate a baby’s temperature is by adding or removing layers, so you will often find that baby needs a vest or bodysuit underneath their sleepsuit.
+The Lullaby Trust and NHS advise that the best way to moderate a baby’s temperature is by adding or removing layers, so you will often find that baby needs a vest or bodysuit underneath their baby sleepsuit.
 Like sleepsuits they are frequently soiled, so you’ll need at least six of these to keep up with the washing.
 In the colder months they will likely need them underneath at all times, and in the warmer months they will often wear them on their own without a sleepsuit.

 Another extra layer to help you manage baby’s temperature - you’ll need at least two.
 Personally I’d avoid over the head jumpers as they’re fiddly to put on.